Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant Hodge theory and analytic Morse inequalities

-In a complement of an open neighbourhood of critical level (i.e. a critical point or orbit) of $f$ we have $|df|\geq c>0$ and the term $s^2|df|^2$ in \eqref{deflap} dominates the other terms when $s$ goes to infinity.
-Therefore,informally saying, on sections supported in this set the spectrum of $\Delta_{eq,s}^k$ goes to infinity.
-This makes the following lemma true.
-The proof of this lemma for the non-equivariant case can be found in \cite[Lemma 14.6]{Roe-elliptic}.
-This proof uses the finite propagation speed property of the wave operator and Friedrich extension theorem.
-It can be adopted without problem to our context.
+Let's restrict ourself to a complement set of an open neighbourhood of the critical levels (i.e. the union of the critical points and the critical orbits) of $f$, where $|df|\geq c>0$.
+Here $\Delta_{eq}$ is non-negative, while the term $s^2|df|^2$ dominates the term $s\mathrm H_f$ when $s$ goes to infinity .
+Therefore, informally speaking, on the smooth sections supported in this set, operator $\Delta_{eq,s}^k$ get bigger and bigger t when $s$ goes to infinity.
+Consequently on this set $\phi(\Delta_{eq,s}^k)$ goes to zero when $s$ goes to infinity.
+This argument can actually provide a rigorous proof for the following lemma by using finite propagation speed property of the wave operator and the Friedrich extension theorem.
+This is done in the proof of the non-equivariant case in \cite[Lemma 14.6]{Roe-elliptic} and can be literally applied to our equivariant context to provide a proof for the following lemma:

-\begin{lem} When $s$ goes toward infinity, the smoothing kernel $K_{s}^k(p,q)$ goes uniformly to zero when $p$ or $q$ belong to a complement of an open neighbourhood of the critical levels of $f$.
-Consequently, by \eqref{strac}, to study the asymptotic behavior of $\mu^k_{eq,s}$ when $s$ goes toward infinity, we need just consider the contribution of points $p$ in any arbitrary small open neighbourhood of critical levels of $f$. \end{lem}
+\begin{lem} When $s$ goes toward infinity, the smoothing kernel $K_{s}^k(p,q)$ goes uniformly to zero when $p$ or $q$ belong to a complement of an open neighbourhood of the critical levels of $f$. \end{lem}

 For $\rho>0$ let $N_{4\rho}(p)$ and $N_{4\rho}(o)$ denote, respectively, the $4\rho$-neighbourhood of the critical point $p$ and the critical orbit $o$.
-Let also $\phi_p$ and $\phi_{o}$ denote equivariant non-negative smooth functions on $M$ which are supported, respectively, in $N_{3\rho(p)}$ and in $N_{3\rho}(o)$ such that $\phi_p=1$ on $N_{\rho(p)}$ and $\phi_{o}=1$ on $N_\rho(o)$.
+Let also $\phi_p$ and $\phi_{o}$ denote equivariant non-negative smooth functions on $M$ which are supported, respectively, in $N_{3\rho}(p)$ and in $N_{3\rho}(o)$ such that $\phi_p=1$ on $N_{\rho}(p)$ and $\phi_{o}=1$ on $N_\rho(o)$.
 Point-wise multiplication by these functions defines operators on equivariant differential forms.
 The following corollary comes up as a very direct result of the above lemma:

 \begin{cor} The following relation holds

 \end{cor}